the-technat/nextcloud_guide/README.md

 [] Run Nextcloud upgrades if necessary
 [] Run NC App upgrades if necessary
-[] Configure backup solution to s3 with configurable endpoint
+[] Configure backup solution to s3 with configurable endpoint [] Restore data, db and webroot when server has to be recreated by pulling the latest backup after server recreation

 ---